mavryk-network/taquito/docs/ledger_signer.md

 According to BIP44, path is described as follow:
 `purpose' / coin_type' / account' / change / address_index`.
-Where `purpose` is a constant set to `44'` and `coin_type` is set to `1729'` for Tezos.
+Where `purpose` is a constant set to `44'` and `coin_type` is set to `1729'` for Mavryk.

-#### Different Tezos HD Paths
+#### Different Mavryk HD Paths

-The path always begins with `44'/1729'` and we see some difference for the three other indexes across the Tezos ecosystem.
+The path always begins with `44'/1729'` and we see some difference for the three other indexes across the Mavryk ecosystem.
 We can notice that changing any number for the three last indexes of the path (`account' / change / address_index`) will lead to different accounts. **But, to ensure consistency, it is important trying to follow the same convention regarding the structure of the path and which index to increase to access the next address.**

-In Tezos, we generally see a slight difference in the path compared to the BIP44 specification.
+In Mavryk, we generally see a slight difference in the path compared to the BIP44 specification.
 It is common to see path made of 4 indexes instead of 5 (default path being `44'/1729'/0'/0'` instead of `44'/1729'/0'/0'/0'`).
-For example, the default path used by tezos-client is `44'/1729'/0'/0'`.
+For example, the default path used by mavkit-client is `44'/1729'/0'/0'`.
-Based on what is done by the Tezos-client, the default path used by Taquito in the `LedgerSigner` is also `44'/1729'/0'/0'`.
+Based on what is done by the Mavryk-client, the default path used by Taquito in the `LedgerSigner` is also `44'/1729'/0'/0'`.
 Taquito offers a template for the path called `HDPathTemplate`.
 This template uses four indexes and suggests doing the iteration on the `account` index.
 For example, you can use HDPathTemplate(0) (equivalent to `44'/1729'/0'/0'`) to access the first address, HDPathTemplate(1) equivalent to `44'/1729'/1'/0'`) to access the second address, HDPathTemplate(2) (equivalent to `44'/1729'/2'/0'`) to access the third address... _In order to meet the needs of each user, this template is not imposed by Taquito_.

 We can see other implementations that use `44'/1729'/0'/0'/0'`, where the next address is accessed by incrementing `account` or `address_index`.